-Career-related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
+Career-related activities encountered in the student's area of specialization are offered through an individualized agreement among the college, employer, and student.
 Under supervision of the college and the employer, the student combines classroom learning with work experience.
-Directly related to a technical discipline, specific learning objectives guide the student through work experience.
+Includes a lecture component.
 This course may be repeated if topics and learning outcomes vary.